Veer119238738738273/CS4337_Project-1/devlog.md

 #10.22.2025 Time 3:54 PM
 I found out that there was an error in my negcheck.rkt function while I was testing to make sure that everything was running correctly.
 I was getting the error message "car: contract violation".
 However I did update my code and found the reason to the error.
 It was because I now skip leading whitespace, verify that I actually see a $, then parse the integer id and fetch from history.
 I also stopped exporting a helper that shouldn’t be public.

+#10.22.2025 Time 4:40 PM
+The goal is to build the core evaluator (eval_core.rkt) that understands prefix operations such as +, *, /, and unary -.
+It also needs to support history lookups like $n and number literals.
+Each evaluation should return a pair (value rest) so other parsers can chain results easily.